 Ocean pollution, including plastic, has claimed the lives of a million seabirds and 100,000 mammals, according to UNESCO.

-Plastic waste threatens the lives of birds, fish, mammals, and other sea life, and worst still, plastic waste doesn’t decompose.
+Plastic pollution threatens the lives of birds, fish, mammals, and other sea life, and worst still, plastic waste doesn’t decompose.

 In fact, there is a belt of plastic waste that floats in the North Pacific Subtropical Gyre (between Hawaii and California).
 This plastic waste belt is twice the surface area of Texas, and it continues growing in size.